ucl-bug/jwave/docs/install/on_win.md

 # Install on Windows

-Installing `jwave` on Windows **without CUDA support** can be easily done using `pipy`, as in every other OS that has python installed.
+Installing `jwave` on Windows **without hardware acceleration** can be easily done using `pipy`, as in every other OS that has python installed.

-Installation **with CUDA support** is mainly limited by the lack of `jaxlib` wheels for Windows (see [this issue](https://github.com/google/jax/issues/5795) for more information).
+Installation **with CUDA support** or **CPU compilation** is mainly limited by the lack of `jaxlib` wheels for Windows (see [this issue](https://github.com/google/jax/issues/5795) for more information).

 Therefore, `jwave` with GPU is only partially supported on Windows.
-This guide provides a way for installing `jwave` on Windows with GPU support using the Windows Subsystem for Linux.
+We provide an experimental way of installing `jwave` on Windows with GPU support using the Windows Subsystem for Linux.

 Alternatively, one can [build JAX from the sources](https://jax.readthedocs.io/en/latest/developer.html) or, if you already have a python environment setup, install [those unofficial wheels](https://github.com/cloudhan/jax-windows-builder).